simulogics/prosperousuniverse-docs/content/tutorials/local-markets/_index.md

 ![LMOS buffer](buying-ad-lmos.png)

-Your new ad will also appear in the market overview for the specified Ad visbility duration.
+Your new ad will also appear in the market overview for the specified Ad visibility duration.
 Anyone can accept it at any time before it expires, even if they do not own a base on the market's planet:

 ![Listed Buying Ad](buying-ad-listed.png)